Impact Wrestling Star Jordynne Grace Calls Out The Sandman For Criticizing Women Being Featured In Main Events

 “Hey remember that time The Sandman came up to four women about to main event to tell us that women main eventing is ‘wrong’ and ‘any male wrestler with any sort of experience would agree’?” she wrote, later acknowledging that she was off by one day on the month.
 “Was this in 1998?
 No, it was tonight.
 December 2019.”

 Sandman’s apparent criticism of women being featured seemed out of place, and Grace’s tweet quickly attracted viral attention.
-Many fans offering their support and expressed disappointment in his views on women being featured in the WWE and other professional wrestling leagues.
+Many fans offered their support and expressed disappointment in his views on women being featured in the WWE and other professional wrestling promotions.
 Others noted that Sandman himself had a reputation as being gruff and manly, with the persona later being adopted by Steve Austin to greater success.

-There has been a movement with the last decade to include more women wrestlers in main events, and Grace herself has been a beneficiary.
-The 23-year-old is on a two-year contract with Impact Wrestling and has been featured prominently, recently rising to become the top contender for the organization’s Knockouts Championship.
+There has been a movement within the last decade to include more women wrestlers in main events, and Grace herself has been a beneficiary.
+The 23-year-old is in a two-year contract with Impact Wrestling and has been featured prominently, recently rising to become the top contender for the organization’s Knockouts Championship.

 Delivered To Your INBOX